longbow122/Homeroom/DEVLOG.md

 Also managed to start work on some utility methods to connect to the database, such as a method to verify the current user's connection to the database.
 Also worked on some basic methods to actually connect to the database.

 I should now be able to start work on the main GUI and it's involved backend now.
 This is something I can now do at great speed now that I have worked my way through the main login system and connection methods.
+Have also recently gotten some time to perfect how it works, although the code doesn't seem to be very tidy for now.
+Will have to look into ways of tidying that up.

+Also managed to work on some major planning in terms of the functionality of almost everything to do with the main Homeroom GUI.
+Some features are still to be planned, but I am confident I'll be able to get around to it as soon as possible.

+The next stage in development is testing of the login system developed for Homeroom.